Pulmonary valve stenosis: Cause

 In regards to the cause of pulmonary valve stenosis a very high percentage are congenital, the right ventricular flow is hindered (or obstructed by this).
 The cause in turn is divided into: valvular, external and intrinsic (when it is acquired).

 Pathophysiology

-The pathophysiology of pulmonary valve stenosis consists of the valve leaflets becoming too thick (therefore not separate one from another), which can cause high pulmonary pressure, and pulmonary hypertension.
+The pathophysiology of pulmonary valve stenosis consists of the valve leaflets becoming too thick (therefore not separate one from another), which can cause increased end-systolic and end-diastolic pressure in right ventricle.
+Furthermore this can lead to the right atrial hypetrophy and possibly developing arrhythmias.
+But even people with severe pulmonary valve stenosis do not develop pulmonary hypertension.
 This however, does not mean the cause is always congenital.

+At first, a diastolic dysfunction of the right ventricle occurs, thus right ventricle being able to maintain the blood flow despite the rising afterload.
+However, advanced changes may lead to also systolic dysfunction and a heart failure development.

 The left ventricle can be changed physically, these changes are a direct result of right ventricular hypertrophy.
 Once the obstruction is subdued, it (the left ventricle) can return to normal.

 Diagnosis

 The diagnosis of pulmonary valve stenosis can be made using stethoscopic auscultation of the heart, which can reveal a systolic ejection murmur that is best heard at the second left intercostal space.
 Transthoracic or transesophageal echocardiography can provide a more accurate diagnosis.
 Obstetric ultrasonography can be useful for the in utero diagnosis of pulmonary valve stenosis and other congenital cardiovascular defects such as Tetralogy of Fallot.

 Other conditions to consider in the differential diagnosis of pulmonic valvular stenosis include infundibular stenosis and pulmonary artery stenosis.